The Newsreader: International

 Entertainment One acquired international distribution rights to The Newsreader in late 2020, and has sold broadcast or streaming rights to the series to Arte in France and Germany, the BBC in the UK, Cosmo in Spain, Filmin in Portugal and Spain, NBCUniversal International Networks in Latin America, Now TV in Hong Kong, RTÉ in Ireland, The Roku Channel in the United States, Telus Presents in Canada, and Viaplay in Poland, the Netherlands and the Nordic and Baltic regions.

 In March 2022, the series launched on the Roku Channel in the United States, but was removed in September 2023, as part of several cost-cutting measures, in this case a move by the streaming service to render unavailable shows that had not been sufficiently popular beyond their initial launch.
 At some point prior to September 2024, the English version of Arte made the series available to US viewers until mid-November 2024.
+In December 2024, AMC+ and SundanceNow acquired the streaming rights to the show, following Sam Reid’s role in AMC’s Interview with the Vampire.
+The second series made its US premiere on AMC+ on August 7, 2025.

 Also in March 2022, the programme's Brazilian premiere took place on Universal TV, in New Zealand on Eden and on-demand platform ThreeNow, and in Spain on Canal COSMO, as part of its Women's Month programming.
 The second series premiered in New Zealand and Spain in September and November 2023 respectively.

 The series's premiere in Mexico in May 2022 – on premium channel Universal Premiere and paid on-demand platforms – was commemorated with a special event that highlighted the contribution made towards gender equality "in and out of the newsroom", attended by many senior female Mexican journalists, in collaboration with Universal TV.

 In Ireland, the series is shown on RTÉ2 and also available on-demand on RTÉ Player.
 The first series premiered in June 2022, with the second launching in September 2023.
 In the United Kingdom, the show was acquired by the BBC, with the first series premiering in August 2022, followed by the second in December 2023.
 Episodes received a linear broadcast on BBC Two, and were available on-demand via BBC iPlayer on the date the first episodes of each series were first shown.

 The series was first made available in France and Germany by Arte in January 2023.

 The second series premiered in Latin America on Universal Plus on 6 November, and on Viaplay internationally on 15 November.